ricsanfre/pi-cluster/docs/_docs/sso.md

 #### Creating HTTPRoute

 Create an `HTTPRoute` resource for Keycloak so traffic is routed through Envoy Gateway.
-TLS is terminated at the shared `envoy-gateway` `Gateway`, using the certificate configured for Envoy Gateway.
+TLS is terminated at the shared `public-gateway` `Gateway`, using the certificate configured for Envoy Gateway.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1